phuongtran7/Windows_Cross_Compiling/README.md

 1. When building [Flatbuffers](https://github.com/google/flatbuffers), due to the fact that we are cross-compiling, we have to turn of building test or it will fail.
 More info here: [https://github.com/google/flatbuffers/issues/5569](https://github.com/google/flatbuffers/issues/5569).

+Also, there is a Bazel `BUILD` file in the project when clone from source.
+This file might interfere with CMake Tools.
+Delete it or choose a different build folder:

 ```
+{
+    "C_Cpp.default.configurationProvider": "vector-of-bool.cmake-tools",
+    "cmake.buildDirectory": "${workspaceFolder}/out",
     "cmake.configureSettings": {
         "FLATBUFFERS_BUILD_TESTS": "OFF"
     }
+}
 ```

-Also, there is a Bazel `BUILD` file in the project when clone from source.
-This file might interfere with CMake Tools.
-Delete it if you are using CMake Tools to cross-compile.